 - Skin bleaching and all skin lighteners.
-I know this sounds ridiculous, but these products often cause more pigment confusion than they’re worth.
+I know this sounds ridiculous, but these products often cause more pigment confusion than they are worth.

 - Astringents, scrubs, chemical peels, and lasers.
-These aggravate this condition, especially on darker skin, where melasma is most common.
+These will aggravate your condition, especially on darker skin, where melasma is most common.

-These old protocols cause dehydration, irritation, and the destruction of the natural acid mantle, which will exacerbate melasma and cause rebound hyperpigmentation.
+These old protocols cause dehydration, irritation, and the destruction of the natural barrier, which is never a good idea — but that can especially exacerbate Melasma.

-If you want to treat melasma, establishing a skincare routine that provides a baseline for skin health is imperative.
+If you want to treat melasma, establishing a skincare routine that provides a fundamental baseline for skin health is imperative.
 This means hydration, Dermal Nutrients, antioxidants, and barrier restoration.
-You also want to balance your hormones as much as possible and explore liver health, and avoid the sun and over-exfoliation.
+You also want to balance your hormones as much as possible, explore liver health, and avoid the sun and over-exfoliation.

-Once this is in place, the evening use of a potent vitamin C product, minimal enzyme exfoliation, and diligent sunscreen application will go a long way.
+Once this is in place, the evening use of a potent vitamin C product, minimal exfoliation, and diligent sunscreen application will go a long way.
 SPF use is absolutely necessary.

-Hydration and restored skin barrier, along with topical dermal nutrients (which speeds up the new skin cells being made) will push the old pigment away faster over time.
+The combined effort of hydration and restored skin barrier, along with topical Dermal Nutrients (which speeds up the amount of new skin cells being made) will push the old pigment away over time.
 Protecting the upcoming, new skin cells with antioxidants and overall equanimity allows our skin to expedite a resurfacing process unencumbered by additional traumatic events like lasers, chemical peels, and microdermabrasion, all of which would distract our skin from this aim.

 Establish this supportive holistic care routine, and then wait it out.
 Trying to fix your melasma overnight will backfire.

 These are the same protocols for hyperpigmentation, which is not related to hormonal or medication side effects.
-The “waiting it out part” is key for both but it’s extra important with melasma because it’s even more reactive to sun, astringents, trauma, and inflammation.
+The “waiting it out part” is important in both situations, but it’s extra important with melasma.
+Skin inflicted with melasma is even more reactive to sun, astringents, trauma, and inflammation.
 The more you can do to soothe, hydrate, and protect your skin, the sooner the patches will fade.
-Wisely go slow to go fast.